flyteorg/flyte/flytectl/docs/source/gen/flytectl_sandbox_start.rst

 ::

+      --sourcesPath string   Path to your source code path where flyte workflows and tasks are.
-      --flytesnacks string    Path of your flytesnacks repository -h, --help                 help for start
+  -h, --help                 help for start

 Options inherited from parent commands